JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 And we're told on 132:3.4:

 > _Revealed truth, personally discovered truth, is the supreme delight of the human soul; it is the joint creation of the material mind and the indwelling spirit.
-The eternal salvation of this truth-discerning and beauty-loving soul is assured by that hunger and thirst for goodness which leads this mortal to develop a singleness of purpose to do the Father's will, to find God and to become like him._ [[UB 132:3.4](/en/The_Urantia_Book/132#p3_4)]
+The eternal salvation of this truth-discerning and beauty-loving soul is assured by that hunger and thirst for goodness which leads this mortal to develop a singleness of purpose to do the Father's will, to find God and to become like him._ <a id="a138_404"></a>[[UB 132:3.4](/en/The_Urantia_Book/132#p3_4)]

 So can we conjecture that those experiences we have which inspire a sense of awe and an appreciation of truth, beauty, and goodness are being experienced on the soul level—that level which is evolving and growing according to the extent we choose to concem ourselves with those meanings and values which are Godlike?

 Experiencing a spiritual reality lifts you to a higher state of consciousness or a place that lies too deep for words.
 Whatever words we may use to describe the experience, we know it brings us a peace of mind and a clarity of thought.
 Something of **meaning and value** has occurred.
 We're told on page 1219:

 > _In so far as man's evolving morontia soul becomes permeated by truth, beauty, and goodness as the value—realization of Godconsciousness, such a resultant being becomes indestructible.
-If there is no survival of eternal values in the evolving soul of man, then mortal existence is without meaning, and life itself is a tragic illusion._ [[UB 111:3.7](/en/The_Urantia_Book/111#p3_7)]
+If there is no survival of eternal values in the evolving soul of man, then mortal existence is without meaning, and life itself is a tragic illusion._ <a id="a144_339"></a>[[UB 111:3.7](/en/The_Urantia_Book/111#p3_7)]

 A _tragic illusion_!
 Who among us would want to live a life of _tragic illusion_?